The Importance of Home Security and Firearms

 Legal liability: Knowing your rights and responsibilities helps avoid legal issues.

 Many families successfully own firearms without incident by following safety guidelines and maintaining respect for the weapon.
-Based on years of research and accident reporting, more children die and people harmed by falling down stairs, slipping in the shower and drowning in the pool than they are hurt by firearms.
+Based on years of research and accident reporting, more children die and people are harmed by falling down stairs, slipping in the shower, and drowning in the pool than they are hurt by firearms.
 One of the number one causes of death among children is household cleaners and improperly stored medications.

 Practical Steps to Enhance Your Home Defense